 French Dip Special Yellow Jacket Social Club 1704 E. Fifth St.

 This old-school dive bar is renowned for bikers, loud music, and perhaps some of the best charcuterie and cheese plates in town.
 In between rocking out, check out their French Dip Special.
 It truly has to be tasted to be believed.

-The Friday Sandwich Sweetish Hill Bakery 1120 W. Sixth St.
+The Friday Sandwich Swedish Hill Bakery 1120 W. Sixth St.

 A taste of Paris in the heart of Texas: this European style bakery and cafe serves up fresh-made soups, sandwiches, and pastries from classic French methods.
 The Friday Sandwich gives us another reason to TGIF: turkey and avocado are served on a spicy serrano cheese baguette.

 The New Jersey Sloppy Joe NeWorlDeli 4101 Guadalupe St.